tommccoy1/rnn-hierarchical-biases/README.md

 The tree-based models take much longer to train (over 1 day, whether on a CPU or GPU; GPUs do not bring about much speedup for these models because their batches are not implemented in a way that GPUs can take advantage of).

+# Example

+This repo contains the output of one small example.
+The example was created by running the commands in `GRU_agr_1_0.01_256.scr`.
+The first 2 commands in that script train 2 instances of a GRU with location-based attention, a hidden size of 256, and a learning rate of 0.01 on the task of question formation.
+These commands create the subdirectories `agr_GRU_1_0.01_256_0` and `agr_GRU_1_0.01_256_1`.
+Each of these subdirectories contains the saved weights of the model being trained by that command (these weights are split into 2 files, one for the encoder's weights and one for the decoder's weights).
+The remaining files in these subdirectories are empty and only serve as indicators of progress during training.

+The third line in `GRU_agr_1_0.01_256.scr` then tests the trained models and outputs the results to `test_agr_GRU_1_0.01_256.out`.
+There is a lot of information in `test_agr_GRU_1_0.01_256.out`, but the most important data are that the test set full-sentence accuracy had a median of 0.974 and that the generalization set first-word accuracy had a median of 0.926.